Canadian tour of St. Francis Xavier’s arm stops in Saskatoon - Saskatoon | Globalnews.ca

 Canadian tour of St. Francis Xavier’s arm stops in Saskatoon

-Although it was only for a matter of seconds, hundreds of people in Saskatoon had the chance to see the 465-year-old arm of Saint Francis Xavier.
+Although it was only for a matter of seconds, hundreds of people in Saskatoon had the chance to see the 465-year-old arm of St. Francis Xavier.

 In Saskatoon, 3,000 people were expected to view the relic at the Holy Family Cathedral on Thursday.